 Running headphone-free allows opportunities to develop camaraderie with your fellow runners and to enjoy everything the race has to offer.
 Plus, volunteers and spectators will be on course cheering you on and providing directions to help get you to the finish line.
 Runner safety has always been, and will continue to be, a top priority.
 Please be mindful of the other participants and respect the race personnel to ensure a safe and enjoyable race for everyone.

 Photographs Athletes also grant the IMT DMM the right to take photographs of them, including family, in connection with the above-identified event.
 Athletes authorize the IMT DMM, its assigns and transferees to copyright, use and publish the same in print and/or electronically.
 By participating in the IMT DMM athletes also agree that the IMT DMM may use such photographs of with or without the athlete’s name and for any lawful purpose, including for example such purposes as publicity, illustration, advertising, and social media content.

 Course Support The IMT DMM finish line is open for 7:00 hours.
 This allows for a 16:00 minute per mile pace.
 Anyone who cannot maintain a 16:00 minute per mile pace must move to the sidewalk in the later miles as the course closes to allow regular traffic through.
 Athlete services cannot be guaranteed for athletes beyond the 16:00 minute per mile pace.

-Medical Support Medical support for this event will be provided by volunteer personnel who may be called upon to provide assistance, including first aid, during or after the event.
+Medical Support Medical support for this event will be provided by volunteer personnel who may be called upon to assist, including first aid, during, or after the event.
 Medical volunteers will assist participants as necessary or appropriate.
 By entering and participating in a road race, entrants agree to treatment by medical personnel, and also agree to accept medical decisions related to the entrant’s ability to participate or continue in the race.